steve8708/base/readme.md

 Dynamic templates.
 Angular's dynamic templates are best in class.

 ### How base fits
 All of the dynamic templates, view/controller hierarchies, event emitting and broadcasting, but without any sacrifices to performance.
 By using simple getters and setters you can ensure that only the properties you update trigger code to execute, no matter how deep your models get.
-This is critical for large web or mobile HTML5 single page applications to avoid any perceptible lag, delay, or unnecessary lapse in performance.
+This is critical for large web and mobile HTML5 single page applications to avoid any perceptible lag, delay, or unnecessary lapse in performance.
 That and powered by a familiar and flexible object inheritance model, Base gives you the best of angular without the pieces that can hurt your applications.

 And all the while giving you an extensible, plugin based architecture so if you do want angular's 'dirty' model checking, just write a plugin!
-Decide for yourself what you do and don't want, and don't be forced into one methodology or another that can come back to bite you as your app grows.
+Decide for yourself what you do and don't want, and don't be forced into one methodology or another that can come back to bite you as your app grows, or require major refactoring just to divert some design choice your chosen framework uses that proves to not work with time.

 ## Others

 JS framework inspirations by feature:

-* Dynamic Templates
+* Dynamic (a.k.a.
+Model Driven) Templates
     * [Meteor](http://www.meteor.com/)
     * [Derby](http://derbyjs.com/)
     * [Knockout](http://knockoutjs.com/)